We focus our efforts on improving the health of women and children living in Senegal and in high burden countries of the Sahel.

 - Increase salt iodization micro-enterprises to effectively provide iodized salt to local populations throughout the region, to prevent iodine deficiency disorders.

 - Reduce anaemia among pregnant women through iron and folic acid supplementation.

 - Help reduce illness and death for children under the age of five through community-based health actions and interventions.

 The mortality rate for children under five remains high throughout the region, and governments are working hard to reduce preventable child deaths.

-The MI Senegal and Sahel regional office supports these efforts through our programs, including vitamin A, salt iodization, community-based maternal and newborn health, advocacy efforts, data collection and research.
+The NI Senegal and Sahel regional office supports these efforts through our programs, including vitamin A, salt iodization, community-based maternal and newborn health, advocacy efforts, data collection and research.